Frequently Asked Questions

 Why can’t I access a report or sharing feature? +

-Certain actions—deep report views, sharing invites, or coordination tools—require an active Family subscription (or sponsored access).
+Certain actions—deep report views, sharing invites, or coordination tools—require Family Care (or sponsored access).
 Free accounts may see prompts to upgrade when touching those features.

 What is linking my own profile (“self”) for? +